Ironwood Pharmaceuticals Inc. (IRWD) Is Now En Route to Higher Prices

 Sponsored

-The stock witnessed a -4.38% gain in the last 1 month and extending the period to 3 months gives it a -11.40%, and is -1.63% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.38% over the week and 2.43% over the month.
+The stock witnessed a -4.19% gain in the last 1 month and extending the period to 3 months gives it a -5.98%, and is 0.19% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.98% over the week and 2.46% over the month.

 Ironwood Pharmaceuticals Inc. (IRWD) Analyst Forecasts